microsoft/industry/fsi/docs/serviceEnablementFramework.md

 They key functions required to compose and organize a dedicated platform team is:
 * System Ops
-    * Provides expertise for operarting systems, database technologies, and runtimes.
+    * Provides expertise for operating systems, database technologies, and runtimes.
 * Automation Ops
     * Provides expertise for automating the deployment and management of the platform, such as subscription provisioning into the landing zones, policy definitions/assignments, management group structure, roleDefinitions/assignments and more - scoped to the platform
 * Management Ops